- Arts and Design»

 Read detailed information about the different PMC and Art Clay gold and silver metal clay formulas.

-- Metal Adventures' BRONZclay and FASTfire BRONZclay, Hadar's Clay bronze, white bronze, rose bronze and Brilliant Bronze (gold-look) metal clay powders, Metal Mania Metal Clay bronze clay powder, Météor Bronze clay, Prometheus Bronze clay, Goldie Bronze powdered metal clay in hard and soft formulas, NobleClays Bronze (lump clay, powder and syringe)
+- Metal Adventures' BRONZclay and FASTfire BRONZclay, Aussie Metal Clay (many types) Hadar's Clay metal clay powders (many types), Metal Mania Metal Clay bronze clay powder, Météor Bronze clay, Prometheus Bronze clay, Goldie Bronze powdered metal clay in hard and soft formulas (many types) and Sculptor's Bronze

-- Metal Adventures' COPPRclay and White COPPRclay, Art Clay Copper, Goldie Clay copper (powder), Hadar's Clay copper (powder), Metal Mania Metal Clay copper (powder) Prometheus copper (powder), NobleClays Copper (powder, lump clay and syringe)
+- Metal Adventures' COPPRclay and White COPPRclay, Art Clay Copper, Goldie Clay copper (powder), Hadar's Clay copper (powder), Metal Mania Metal Clay copper (powder) Prometheus copper (powder), Aussie Metal Clay (many types)

-- Powder: Metal Mania Metal Clay Messing Alkymi BrasClay brass clay
+- Aussie Metal Clay (several brass formulas); Metal Mania Metal Clay Messing Alkymi BrasClay brass clay

 - Powder: Hadar's Clay Steel and Pearl Grey Steel